evmos/docs/docs/protocol/evmos-cli/deterministic-builds.md

 git checkout v0.4.0
 ```

-The buildsystem supports and produces binaries for the following architectures:
+The build system supports and produces binaries for the following architectures:

 * **linux/amd64**